krol44/control-stand-mic-led/README.md

-Pantograph Alctron MA616XL has the LED, and set of scripts will be allowing to control it
+Pantograph Alctron MA616XL has the LED, and set of scripts will be allowing to control it :mage_man:
 ===
 How is it working?
-* In the windows is listening default microphone and the sound level check on volume after sending state on or off to the esp8266 v3
+* In the windows is listening default microphone and the sound level check on volume
+* Аfter sending state on or off to the esp8266 v3
-Next, esp is clicking on the button on the pantograph :yum:
+* Next, esp is clicking on the button on the pantograph :yum:

 Why do I need this?
 * Pantographs with LED are very expensive ($1000+) with control